-Hair loss can also be caused by zinc deficiency, thyroid problems, drug reactions, and other problems.
+Hair loss can also be caused by thyroid problems, zinc deficiency, drug reactions, and other problems.
 Some patients have had hair loss when the unit changes the type of dialyzer (kidney) used.
 Talk with your doctor about this, or ask for a referral to a skin doctor.